Kristofers Bindulis

 Kristofers "Kris" Bindulis (born September 17, 1995) is a Latvian professional ice hockey defenseman.
-He is currently playing for HC Motor České Budějovice of the Czech Extraliga (ELH).
+He is currently playing for HKM Zvolen of the Slovak Extraliga.

 Playing career

-Bindulis first played two seasons in his native Latvia from 2011 to 2013 before opting to further develop his game in the United States.
+Bindulis first played two seasons in his native Latvia from 2011 to 2013 before opting to develop his game in the United States further.
 He first played in the North American Hockey League with the Soo Eagles in 2013–14 before splitting the following year between the Eagles and the Des Moines Buccaneers of the United States Hockey League.

 In the 2016–17 season, he was recruited to play collegiate hockey with Lake Superior State University of the Western Collegiate Hockey Association.
-As a freshman he contributed with 1 goal and 12 points in 28 games before opting to conclude his collegiate career in signing a three-year entry level contract with the Washington Capitals on March 8, 2017.
+As a freshman, he contributed with 1 goal and 12 points in 28 games before opting to conclude his collegiate career by signing a three-year entry-level contract with the Washington Capitals on March 8, 2017.

-Bindulis split the tenure of his entry-level contract between the Capitals' affiliate's the Hershey Bears of the American Hockey League (AHL) and the South Carolina Stingrays of the ECHL.
-At the conclusion of his three-year deal, Bindulis left North America as a restricted free agent from the Capitals and signed a one-year contract with German club, Krefeld Pinguine of the DEL, on 5 August 2020.
+Bindulis split the tenure of his entry-level contract between the Capitals' affiliate, the Hershey Bears of the American Hockey League (AHL), and the South Carolina Stingrays of the ECHL.
+After his three-year deal, Bindulis left North America as a restricted free agent from the Capitals and signed a one-year contract with German club Krefeld Pinguine of the DEL on 5 August 2020.